0xReki/0xreki.github.io/_posts/2021/2021-11-08-why-my-software-library-looks-so-random.md

 Why consider running REAPER in WINE at all when you can run it natively?
 For running VST plugins, of course!
 Some VST plugins might have a Linux version, but usually, they don't.
-I wanted to write how bad the situation is etc., but it just happens the very first plugin I tried,[Auburn Sounds's Grallion 2](https://www.auburnsounds.com/products/Graillon.html){:target="_blank" rel="noopener"}, had Linux versions in the download.
+I wanted to write how bad the situation is etc., but it just happens the very first plugin I tried, [Auburn Sounds's Grallion 2](https://www.auburnsounds.com/products/Graillon.html){:target="_blank" rel="noopener"}, had Linux versions in the download.
 Granted, REAPER's built-in plugins are good enough, I rarely had the need for plugins anyway, so I don't often look for them.

 ## Code Editor

-I use Visual Studio Code with neovim extension.
+I use Visual Studio Code with [VSCode Neovim](https://marketplace.visualstudio.com/items?itemName=asvetliakov.vscode-neovim){:target="_blank" rel="noopener"} extension.
 In my opinion, this is the best combination for people that use vim keybindings: this is the only option I have seen with proper support for undo.
-All alternatives I've tried to date, usually set you back half an hour or more.
+All alternatives I've tried to date, typically set you back half an hour or more if you try to use undo.
 And even redo works!

+For creative writing, I use the extension [LanguageTool Linter](https://marketplace.visualstudio.com/items?itemName=davidlday.languagetool-linter){:target="_blank" rel="noopener"}, [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint){:target="_blank" rel="noopener"} and [Markdown Fiction Writer](https://marketplace.visualstudio.com/items?itemName=vsc-zoctarine.markdown-fiction-writer){:target="_blank" rel="noopener"}.
+I would use [CriticMarkup for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=jloow.vscode-criticmarkup){:target="_blank" rel="noopener"}, but I still have to find collaborators willing to learn Markdown and CriticMarkup.

 If you have suggestions or software recommendations, share it in the comments below.